-Recruiters and hiring managers are looking to find out if you’re aware of your own weakness.
-Passing over the subject or claiming you have no weaknesses won’t paint you in a positive light - but will instead communicate that you’re not self aware or emotionally intelligent.
+Recruiters and hiring managers are looking to find out if you’re aware of your own weaknesses.
+Passing over the subject or claiming you have no weaknesses won’t paint you in a positive light - but will instead communicate that you’re not self-aware or emotionally intelligent.

 Recognising your own weaknesses and shortcomings shows you are beginning to take steps towards improving them.
-Furthermore, being transparent about your weaknesses will help the hiring manager understand how they can help you work around them, and build an environment which facilitates your success.
+Furthermore, being transparent about your weaknesses will help the hiring manager understand how they can help you work around them and build an environment that facilitates your success.